payini/FFmpegBlazorDemo/README.md

 ## Summary

-In this episode, we saw how to edit edit videos, and audio using `FFmpegBlazor` in a Blazor WebAssembly application.
+In this episode, we saw how to edit videos, and audio using `FFmpegBlazor` in a Blazor WebAssembly application.

-We were able to extract the audio track of an MP4 video and create an MP3 audio file, create an MP4 video from a single image, and an audio track, add a watermark to a video, and concatenate two videos into one.
+We were able to extract the audio track of an MP4 video and create an MP3 audio file, create an MP4 video from a single image and an audio track, add a watermark to a video, and concatenate two videos into one.

-Most importantly, we learned how easy we can leverage `FFmpegBlazor` to basically use any functionally provided by `FFmpeg` in a Blazor WebAssembly application.
-Now, that's powerful.
+Most importantly, we learned how easily we can leverage `FFmpegBlazor` to basically use any functionally provided by `FFmpeg` in a Blazor WebAssembly application.
+Now, that's powerful!

 For more information about `FFmpeg`, and `FFmpegBlazor`, check the links in the resources section below.